 This policy supersedes all other policies that may be listed in the student, staff, and/or faculty handbooks.
+This policy may be referred to, in it's entirety, as the UNA's Sexual Misconduct Policy.

 Definitions

 As used in this document, the following terms are defined: